 SIS probation may be granted as part of the penalties included in a guilty plea to a DWI charge.
 You will be on probation for a set period of time; the amount will be determined in your plea agreement.
 As part of your probation, you may have to attend drug or alcohol counseling, have an ignition interlock device installed, pay fines and other requirements.
 After the probation period has elapsed, if you have not been charged with any additional crimes and all other conditions of probation have been met, the DWI conviction will not appear on your criminal record.

 The bottom line in accepting a plea involving SIS probation is that at the end, you will not have a permanent record showing the drunk driving charge that is visible to potential employers, landlords and others.
 Though it may be difficult to deal with all of the aspects of your probation, it is important to weigh that against what may happen if the case goes to trial.

-Attorney Travis Noble Jr. is an exceptional advocate for our firm’s clients.
+Attorney Travis L. Noble is an exceptional advocate for our firm’s clients.
 He is straightforward in his assessment of their DWIs, helping them to understand if trial is the best way to fight the charges or if accepting a plea agreement that includes SIS probation will be in their best interests.

 Contact A Suspended Imposition Of Sentence Lawyer Now

 Past results afford no guarantee of future results and every case is different and must be judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 This disclosure is required by rule of the Supreme Court of Missouri.